 Chickpeas - why are they so good for you?

-Being such a good provider of so many different nutrients, chickpeas can offer many advantages when it comes to weight loss and general wellbeing.
-They're low in fat and one of the very best sources of both soluble and insoluble fibre - this means that they can be effective in helping to reduce your overall cholesterol levels, and perhaps more importantly, your bad, or LDL, cholesterol levels.
+Being such a good provider of so many different nutrients, chickpeas can offer many advantages when it comes to weight loss and a healthy diet.
+They are low in fat and one of the very best sources of both soluble and insoluble fibre - this means that they can be effective in helping to reduce your overall cholesterol levels, and perhaps more importantly, your bad, or LDL, cholesterol levels.
 They're a fantastic source of carbohydrates for those that have an insulin sensitivity or who suffer from diabetes and their high folate content (a type of soluble vitamin B) can help to reduce the risk of developing colorectal cancer, and can also help to lower your body's level of homocysteine, a type of amino acid.

-Other benefits of chickpeas include the high levels of calcium and magnesium they provide - the latter of which can help to prevent cardiovascular disease.
+By including chickpeas in your healthy diet, you'll also benefit from the high levels of calcium and magnesium that they provide - the latter of which can help to prevent cardiovascular disease.
 If you're looking to chickpeas to help with weight loss, then rest assured that they can help to control hunger pangs due to their high fibre and protein content.
 They’re also a great source of iron and rich in other minerals too, such as phosphorus, magnesium and zinc.

 Chickpeas can be a powerful tool to help vegetarians and vegans ensure that they're getting a good balance of nutrients as part of a healthy diet.
 By eating chickpeas alongside rice or whole grains, vegetarians and vegans can get an optimum level of proteins and also benefit from the calcium that they contain, which can be otherwise difficult to source if you exclude dairy products from your diet.
 Additionally, because many iron-rich foods are so high in calories, if you're not a meat eater, chickpeas are a fantastic way of ensuring that you maintain a good level of iron in your body.